 You should not expect to see frequent use of your sinking fund, as it is designed to provide for longer term or emergency expenditure items only.

-A similar voting approach should be adopted for the setting of sinking fund contributions, although as a member of the company you should expect to see far less
+A similar voting approach should be adopted for the setting of sinking fund contributions.

 Before you buy in a multi-unit development, ask the estate agent or your solicitor what sinking fund is in place or planned for the development.
 If you are buying in an older development, this is very important as it is more likely that the OMC will need to access the sinking fund than in a newer development.